-Shark attacks are forecast to hit record in 2016.
-Scientist tie the increase to warm waters created by the El Nino weather effect which draw aggressive Bull Sharks into warmer waters near the shore along with more swimmers.
+Shark attacks are forecast to hit a record in 2016.
+Scientists tie the increase to warm waters created by the El Nino weather effect which draw aggressive Bull Sharks into warmer waters near the shore along with more swimmers.
 Do you have what it takes to fend for your life in a predator shark attack?
 These five technologies to help repel a shark attack could be what saves your life.

 Just like strapping on a watch, the SharkBanz magnetic shark repelling device goes on your wrist or ankle.
 Intended for swimmers and surfers, the convincing test video on youtube shows a dummy placed on top of a surfboard with his legs dangling into the shark-infested waters.

 With one leg filled with fresh chum, the sharks circle rapidly.
 With the chum-filled leg guarded by this wearable technology the sharks come near, but at the last minute dart away when they encounter the disrupting magnetic properties.
 In the test, the same dummy is placed back in the water but without the $65 SharkBanz and is promptly attacked.